MatthewTaormina/CoffeeShop-website-static/README.md

-# Coffee Heaven - Static Website
+# Coffee Heaven - Multi-Page Website

-A responsive landing page for Coffee Heaven, a cozy coffee shop located in Toronto, Ontario.
-This project showcases modern CSS techniques including CSS Grid, Flexbox, custom properties, and advanced visual effects.
+A responsive multi-page website for Coffee Heaven, a cozy coffee shop located in Toronto, Ontario.
+This project showcases modern CSS techniques including CSS Grid, Flexbox, custom properties, advanced visual effects, and a comprehensive menu system with Canadian-themed branding.

 ## 🎯 Project Overview

-Coffee Heaven is a single-page static website designed to create an inviting online presence for a local coffee shop.
-The design emphasizes warmth, community, and the authentic Canadian coffee experience.
+Coffee Heaven is a multi-page website designed to create an inviting online presence for a local coffee shop.
+The design emphasizes warmth, community, and the authentic Canadian coffee experience, featuring a comprehensive menu page with Canadian-themed offerings and authentic branding.

 ## ✨ Features